Skip to main content

 Aliases

 Players within your Talo account can have multiple aliases.
-For example, a player could have a Steam login and an Epic login but both would be tied to the same player and they could use both to login.
+For example, a player could have Steam and Epic Games login credentials but both would be tied to them, allowing the player to use either to log in.

 You should identify a player after they have authenticated and before you attempt to track any events, add leaderboard entries or do anything related directly to the player.